 Why the blue color?
 Pixels internally are stored as blue, green, and red channels, with channel 0 corresponding to blue color values in an "RGB" image, channel 1 corresponding to green, and channel 2 corresponding to red.
 Pixels that have non-zero numbers in channel 0 but with zero in channels 1 and 2 will be rendered in shades of blue.
 If we like we can use a self-join in the Join dialog to copy the values from channel 0 into channel 1 and channel 2, to create a grayscale equivalent, as with the pixels that came in from the 009 RGB merged image.

-We can merge components that have been imported into the project, or components that have been linked into the project, or a mix of imported and linked components, to create a new, merged component.
+We can merge images that have been imported into the project, or images that have been linked into the project, or a mix of imported and linked images, to create a new, merged image.

 We start with a project that has ten raster images that are linked from GeoTIFF files providing SRTM terrain elevation data.
 The data for the images remains in the original files: it has not been imported into storage within the project.

 The illustration above shows the ten images as layers in a map, with a Bing streets image server as a background layer.
 The images show SRTM terrain elevation data sets, for a series of adjacent rectangular regions, that cover part of the Alps in the North of Italy and touching adjacent countries such as France, Switzerland and Austria.
 USGS provides SRTM data in relatively small data sets, which usually have to be merged together for convenient use.
 We will merge the separate data sets into one image.

 The images appear with default formatting, which ends up being fairly low contrast within each tile.
 The Bing layer is shown with 50% opacity (set in the Layers pane), to provide a less visually intrusive background.